cybersecrs/hijack-test/README.md

-*This gem is update of CLIT, but name is taken and I chose this one to make it more clear what it to*
+*This gem is update of CLIT, but name is taken and I found this one more understandable about what it does*

 # Introduction to Clipboard Hijack Tester